What is THON?

 Is there anything to do outside of the BJC?

 Yes.
 There is so much to do during THON within the BJC, but some families enjoy taking a few hours outside of the BJC to explore downtown State College.
 See the State College page for some highlights to check out downtown.

 Who do I talk to if I have a problem THON Weekend?

-If you have a problem THON Weekend, look for anyone wearing a volunteer badge, or a headset.
+If you have a problem during THON Weekend, look for anyone wearing a volunteer badge or a headset.
 They can alert the appropriate Captain or Director.
-Although you should typically communicate with Family Relations, any volunteer is more than capable of helping you out!!
+Although you should typically communicate with Family Relations, any volunteer is more than capable of helping you out!

 Where can I go to the bathroom?

-There is a male and female bathroom in the Family Lounge that are reserved solely for Four Diamonds Families.
+There are private bathrooms in the Family Lounge that are reserved solely for Four Diamonds Families.
 Keep in mind that the bathrooms on the floor level are reserved for dancers, so make sure that you make a bathroom trip before going on to the floor.